Lung cancer has been closely associated with smoking – and it’s true – about 90% of lung cancer diagnoses are for former smokers.

-As we continue our month of highlighting November awareness events, this week we discuss lung cancer, something you may know someone who has been impacted by.
-In fact, Lung.org acknowledges lung cancer as #1 cancer cause of death for women and men in the U.S. which only further emphasizes the importance of continued research of the disease.
+But lung cancer can occur in anyone, due to secondhand smoke or radon gas.
+In fact, Lung.org acknowledges lung cancer as #1 cancer cause of death for women and men in the U.S. which only further emphasizes the importance of continued research on the disease.

 Who’s at Risk for Lung Cancer?

-Lung cancer is commonly associated with smoking, meaning your best way to avoid lung cancer is to not start smoking or stop smoking if you are a current smoker.
+The best way to lower your risk of lung cancer is to not start smoking or stop smoking if you are a current smoker.
 For help to stop smoking, visit smokefree.gov.

 However, while smoking causes 9 out of 10 lung cancer cases according to the CDC, it is not the only way you can be at risk for lung cancer.
-Second-hand smoke can be a big issue, particularly for children of parents who smoke.
-Non-smokers who are exposed to second-hand smoke on a regular basis have a 20% to 30% increased risk in receiving lung cancer.
+Second-hand smoke can be a big issue, particularly for children.
+Non-smokers who are exposed to second-hand smoke on a regular basis have a 20% to 30% increased risk of developing lung cancer.

 Who Should Receive Screening for Lung Cancer?